 Many factors can trigger insomnia, including environmental, physiological, and psychological factors.
 Some of the major causes of insomnia are:

-Some drugs, such as Alpha-blockers and beta-blockers, have been linked with the sleep disorder.
+Some drugs, such as Alpha-blockers and beta-blockers, have been linked with a sleep disorder.
 Alpha-blockers are known to decrease rapid eye movement, thus making people stay awake at night.

 Beta-blockers cause insomnia by hindering the melatonin hormone’s nighttime secretion, responsible for regulating sleep and the body’s circadian clock.

-Other medications that because insomnia include corticosteroids, statins, SSRI antidepressants, ACE inhibitors, and others.
+Other medications that because insomnia includes corticosteroids, statins, SSRI antidepressants, ACE inhibitors, and others.

 Also, as you age, the secretion of growth hormones decreases, leading to a reduction in slow-wave or deep sleep.
 Thus, your body will produce less melatonin leading to increased fragmented sleep and frequent waking up during the night.